 For the most part, legitimate work at home positions are labeled as “telecommute” or “remote” positions.
 It’s certainly not a featured part of the ad.
 Real employers want the best person for the job, not the one who first notices the chance to work at home and then the job requirements.

 Scammers know people type things like “work at home” into job boards and search engines.
 Having that phrase feature prominently in the ad is one way to get your attention.

 That said, some legitimate jobs will be listed as “work at home.”
 Consider this a caution sign, not an absolute dealbreaker.

 5. “No Experience Necessary.”

-Sure, there are jobs out there that don’t require experience.
-There aren’t many of them in the work at home world, however.
+Sure, there are remote jobs out there that don’t require experience.
+They aren’t that common, however.
 Working at home is demanding, and employers want to know that you have at least some sort of work experience, preferably in the industry you’re about to start working in.
-If experience isn’t an absolute necessity, they may something more along the lines of “entry level position.”
+If experience isn’t an absolute necessity, they may call it something more along the lines of “entry level position.”

 Scammers, once again, don’t care about your work experience.
 They count on your desperation to find some sort of work at home.

 One of the great things about the internet is that employers can give details about what they’re looking for in an employee.
 It’s not like it was when job ads were usually in the newspaper, and space came at a premium.

 These days you should expect to see specific skill and/or experience requirements in job ads.
 Employers don’t want tons of resumes from people who aren’t remotely qualified for the position.
 They want to hear from people who have as many of the skills listed as possible and a willingness to earn the rest.